-By innovative financing schemes, PROSPECT+ refers to non-traditional ways of raising funds and facilitating sustainable energy and climate investments by mixing different sources (own funds, public and private funds) or engaging different partners (e.g., citizens, private sector).
+By focusing on innovative financing schemes, PROSPECT+ capacity-building programme (CBP) refers to non-traditional ways of raising funds and facilitating sustainable energy and climate investments by mixing different sources (own funds, public and private funds) or engaging different partners (e.g., citizens, private sector).
 These innovative financing schemes include:

 • Citizens Finance (crowdfunding and cooperatives)

 • Energy Performance Contracting (EPC)

 • Internal Contracting (intracting)

 • Green Bonds (local government - or their agencies - can issue green bonds to fund their sustainable energy and climate actions.)

 • Guarantee Funds (loan guarantees provided to lenders which serve as buffers against first losses of non-payment by the borrowers)

 • Soft Loans (loans below market rates and with longer payback periods derived from public funding to facilitate investments)